Sudhindra Bose

-Sudhindra Bose (1883 – May 26, 1946), a pioneer in teaching Asian politics and civilization at the Iowa State University in the United States, was born in Keotkhali near Dacca, in the then Bengal Presidency.
+Sudhindra Bose (1883 – May 26, 1946), a pioneer in teaching Asian politics and civilization at the University of Iowa in the United States, was born in Keotkhali near Dacca, in the then Bengal Presidency.

 Early life and education

 Rabindranath Tagore and Bose at the University of Iowa printed in Bose's Fifteen Years in America (1920), presumably during Tagore's visit to the United States in 1912-13.